isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/Jul & Aug 22 Learning Journeys.md

 <br>
 **Location:** 80 Siloso Road, Southside Blk B, #01-03, 098969

 <i>*Please note that if your group size attending is 15-20, you will be combined with another school for your learning journey.
-If group size cannot be met on the school’s chosen date, IMDA reserves all right to make necessary adjustments and will notify the school of such changes </i>
+If group size cannot be met on the school’s chosen date, IMDA reserves the right to make necessary adjustments and will notify the school of such changes </i>

 ### Drones